Top 10 Reasons Why Great Content Fails on Social Media

 The original headline simply does not give you a clue what the post is about and why anybody should care for it.

-Now this is something most social media mavens already know and most bloggers hate, being submitted by a “nobody”.
+Now this is something most social media mavens already know and most bloggers hate, being shared by a “nobody”.

-When it comes to a niche community like Inbound.org where every post can be shared only once it’s crucial that a popular member shares your content.
+When it comes to a niche community where every post can be shared only once it’s crucial that a popular member shares your content.

-It’s often also disastrous when someone submits who will describe your post as “good post about blogging”.
+It’s often also disastrous when someone shares who will describe your post as “good post about blogging”.
 Why?
 Where all other posts are

 a post that is just “good” or even worse “nice” will fail.
 Good means mediocre these days.
 Nice is just a polite term for below average.